hawzie197/Stock_Prediction/README.md

 # Stock_Prediction

-This algorithmn uses linear regression to learn from previous stock trands in order to predict the future stock values.
+This algorithmn uses linear regression to learn from previous stock trends in order to predict the future stock values.

 If you do not know what linear regression is, here is a short definition and chart example: